Compare

 If your case is complex — criminal history, prior removal orders, or prior denials — we'll route you to an attorney at prescreening.

-That attorney does not represent you.
-They do not take on your case.
-They do not give you legal advice about whether you're eligible, what to say in a future interview, or how to handle a complication.
+We do not represent you or take on your case.
+We do not advise you on outcomes, interview answers, or how to handle complications.
 If you need any of that, you need to hire a lawyer directly — and we'll tell you when that's the case.

-So why is completeness review still worth $699?
+So why is document prep worth $145?
 Because the most common reasons USCIS rejects or delays an I-130 are administrative: missing signatures, missing documents, wrong edition of the form, internal inconsistencies.
-A trained attorney catches those before you send anything in.
-Pure software alternatives don't have a human in the loop — we do, every time.
+Our automated completeness review catches those before you send anything in — and you get the package back in minutes, not weeks.

 When to choose which